Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 Step 2: If the conditions are satisfied, approximate the binomial distribution using a normal distribution.
 The mean (μ) and standard deviation (σ) of the binomial distribution are given by μ = np and σ = sqrt(np(1-p)).
 Calculate these values.

 Step 3: Apply the continuity correction for the normal approximation.
-Since we are finding the probability that the number of athletes is between 18 and 22 (inclusive), adjust the range to 17.5 to 22.5 for the normal distribution.
+Since we are finding the probability that the number is less than 23, adjust the value to 22.5 (subtract 0.5 for the continuity correction).

-Step 4: Standardize the values using the z-score formula: z = (x - μ) / σ.
-Compute the z-scores for x = 17.5 and x = 22.5 using the mean and standard deviation calculated earlier.
+Step 4: Standardize the value using the z-score formula: z = (x - μ) / σ, where x is the adjusted value (22.5), μ is the mean, and σ is the standard deviation.
+Calculate the z-score.

-Step 5: Use the standard normal distribution table (or a calculator) to find the probabilities corresponding to the z-scores.
-Subtract the cumulative probability at z = 17.5 from the cumulative probability at z = 22.5 to find the probability that the number of athletes is between 18 and 22, inclusive.
+Step 5: Use the standard normal distribution table (or a calculator) to find the cumulative probability corresponding to the calculated z-score.
+This will give the probability that the number of athletes willing to speak up is less than 23.

 Verified video answer for a similar problem: